spninad/Inga/README.md

    Choose the option that matches your development setup.
 For most features, a development build or emulator/simulator is recommended.

----

-## Disclaimer
+> [!WARNING]

-This app is an experimental project for public use and **does not fall under HIPAA compliance**.
+> This app is an experimental project for public use and **does not fall under HIPAA compliance**.
-No liability is taken for the handling, storage, or transmission of medical data.
+> No liability is taken for the handling, storage, or transmission of medical data.
-Please do not use this app for sensitive or regulated medical information.
+> Please do not use this app for sensitive or regulated medical information.